dmuth/grafana-playground/README.md

 - There are some label extractions in `config/promtail-config-docker.yaml` which are commented out.
   - Feel free to uncomment them if you want to expirment with labels, but be advised the number of streams is the *product* of how many different label values you can have, which can cause performance issues.
 That is explained more [in this post](https://grafana.com/blog/2020/08/27/the-concise-guide-to-labels-in-loki/)
   - TL;DR If you go crazy with labels and try to Index a high-cardinality field, you're gonna have a bad time!

+## Frequently Asked Questions (FAQ)

+#### Q: How are you pinging multiple hosts in the `ping` container?
+Are you running multiple copies of `ping`?

+A: Yes, I am.
+I used the excellent [Daemontools package](https://cr.yp.to/daemontools.html) to a separate service for each host that is being pinged.
+Daemontools handles restarting of ping when it exits in a safe and sane way.

+#### Q: But why multiple processes in a single container?
+That's not a best practice in Docker!

+A: It was a judgement call, I felt that if I was pinging say, 10 different hosts, having 10 different containers all doing the same function would be a little unwieldly.
+Instead, it made more sense to me to keep all of that functionality under a single container.

+#### Q: I see you're getting packet loss stats every 10 seconds.
+What about the overhead in stopping and starting a `ping` process every 10 seconds?

+A: That's not an issue, because I don't do that. :-)  Instead, [I hacked the ping utility](https://github.com/dmuth/iputils), and added in some code to print out the number of packets sent/received every 10 seconds.
+[My script that parses those values](docker/ping-metrics/python-prometheus-metrics.py) then computes a packet loss value, and exports it to Prometheus.
+(For Loki, the packet loss is computed at query time with LogQL)

+I used this technique before for [my Splunk network health app](https://github.com/dmuth/splunk-network-health-check) and it works quite well.

 ## Development